Luciana Pedraza

-Luciana Pedraza (/es/) (born January 5, 1972) is an Argentine actress and director.
-She is married to American actor Robert Duvall.
+Luciana Pedraza (/es/; born January 5, 1972) is an Argentine actress and director.
+She was married to American actor Robert Duvall from 2005 until his death in 2026.
 She is the granddaughter of Argentine aviation pioneer Susana Ferrari Billinghurst.

 Early life

 Born in the Argentine Northwest, in the city of Salta, she grew up in the province of Jujuy.

 She is the oldest of five sisters.
 After graduating from the University of Buenos Aires, she became the marketing director of W. & Associates.
-In 1996, while strolling down a street, she approached actor Robert Duvall to invite him to a party without knowing who he was.
-They share the same birthday 41 years apart.
+In 1996, while strolling down a street in Buenos Aires, she approached actor Robert Duvall to invite him to a party without knowing who he was.
+They shared the same birthday, January 5, 41 years apart.

 Career

 Pedraza wrote and directed the short documentary The Portrait of Billy Joe (2004) and appeared in the 2002 film Assassination Tango, which was written, produced, directed by, and starring her future husband Robert Duvall.
 She also appeared in another film of his, Wild Horses.